faucetsdn/daq/subset/ipaddr/README.md

 #### Result Cases:
 - PASS: A DHCP request has been received by the device after the port has been disconnected and connected.
 - FAIL: No DHCP request was received (this will also be the case if the target is using a static IP).
+### connection.dhcp.private_address
+- Device supports all private address ranges.
+#### Result Cases:
+- PASS: The device accepts all private address ranges specified.
+- FAIL: The device does not accept all private address ranges specified.
+### connection.dhcp.ip_change
+- Device communicates after IP change.
+#### Result Cases:
+- PASS: A ping reply is found after the IP address has been changed.
+- FAIL: No ping reply is found after the IP address has been changed.